Back disc pain — an overview

-Bulging disc pain is most often found in the lumbar (lower) region of the spine.
-Although a disc in the cervical (upper) or thoracic (middle) regions can certainly begin to bulge beyond its normal perimeters, the lower back is especially susceptible because of the large amount of weight it supports daily.
+Disc pain most often develops in the lumbar (lower) region of the spine.
+Although discs in other areas can become problematic, the lower back is especially prone because of the large amount of weight it supports daily.

-Degenerative disc disease (DDD) is one of the leading causes of bulging disc pain.
+Degenerative disc disease (DDD) is one of the leading underlying causes of bulging disc pain.
 DDD is a progressive weakening of the spinal discs that occurs as we age.
-It is completely normal for our discs to weaken over the years, but there are several steps you can take to maintain your spine wellness.
+It is completely normal for our discs to weaken over the years, but there are several steps you can take to help maintain your spine health.

 You may help to prevent back disc pain by taking some of the following steps: